lucky-bruce/-reedsy-frontend-challenge/q4/README.md

 * Books list pagination
 * Search using book title and synopsis
 * Comment feature in book details page
+* Lazy loading for books list and book details page

 The api server is modified a little for the books list pagination and search functionality.